sduke/Collections-As-Data-Voyant/Exercise_1.md

    * **His Excellency** => **Washington** (note the case insensitivity)

 ### Concatenate Place Names
-_Concatenating compound terms is a quick and east way to tokenize concepts for text analysis._
+_Concatenating compound terms is a quick and easy way to tokenize concepts for text analysis._

 1. In the top menu, select: "Find" => "Find/Replace in Files"
 2. In "Text to find," search for: